-The City had no investments during the year ending December 31, 2023.
+The City had no investments during 2024.

 Certificates of deposit, with a term to maturity of greater than 3 months when purchased, were insured or collateralized and are considered deposits.
+During 2024 the City purchased a \$1,000,000 certificate of deposit with an initial term of 5 months.